The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • purulent and other pathological discharge from the eyes, which should not normally be present;

-• neoplasms on the conjunctiva or in the lower eyelid;
+• neoplasms on the conjunctiva or in the lower eyelid area;

 • drying out of the mucous membrane against the background of dystrophic changes.

-Ophthalmologists diagnose inflammation of the conjunctival membrane of unclear etiology if the cause of the disease has not been established.
+Ophthalmologists diagnose inflammation of the conjunctival membrane of unknown etiology if the cause of the disease cannot be determined.

 Diagnostic measures

-In case of the formation of undesirable manifestations on the organs of vision, it is necessary to consult a doctor who will conduct an examination and determine the ailment.
+If undesirable manifestations occur on the organs of vision, you must consult a doctor who will conduct an examination and determine the disease.

-If the conjunctiva does not completely cover the eyeball, its anatomy is impaired or there are other disorders that adversely affect visual function, then you should immediately contact an ophthalmologist.
-Also, medical advice is required in case of an inflammatory reaction, redness of the mucous membrane of the eye and in the presence of other unpleasant symptoms.
-In most cases, a visual examination of the eyeball or the use of ophthalmic techniques is sufficient for a specialist.
-If you establish an accurate diagnosis and find out why the bulbar conjunctiva or other ocular structures are inflamed, then the following diagnostic manipulations are prescribed:
+If the conjunctiva does not completely cover the eyeball, its anatomy is disturbed or there are other disorders that negatively affect the eyeball. visual function, then you should immediately contact an ophthalmologist.
+Also, medical consultation is required in case of an inflammatory reaction, redness of the mucous membrane of the eye and the presence of other unpleasant symptoms.
+In most cases, a visual examination of the eyeball or the use of ophthalmological equipment is sufficient for a specialist.
+If you establish an accurate diagnosis and find out why the bulbar conjunctiva or other ocular structures are inflamed, then the following diagnostic procedures are prescribed:

 • ultrasound diagnostics of the eyeball;

-• biomicroscopy, which involves examining the visual organs with a slit lamp;
+• biomicroscopy, which involves examining the visual organs using a slit lamp;

-• bacteriological laboratory studies of pathological secretions, through which it is possible to determine the pathogenic microflora.
+• bacteriological laboratory tests pathological discharge, through which it is possible to identify pathogenic microflora.

-The pterygium is formed from the tissue of the conjunctiva, which has undergone degenerative changes, and grows from the limbus towards the middle of the cornea.
-The pterygium can be of different sizes - from a couple of millimeters to large formations that close the cornea and significantly reduce the patient's quality of life.
+Pterygium is formed from conjunctival tissue that has undergone degenerative changes, and grows from the limbus towards the middle of the cornea.
+Pterygium may have different sizes- from a couple of millimeters to large formations that cover the cornea and significantly reduce the patient’s quality of life.

 What is a pterygium?